 What do I need to wear?

 Whatever you are wearing for the day will be just fine.
-Some treatments require the removal of some clothing but you will be face down under sheets, similar to when getting a massage.
-For other treatments, we may have you lift up your pant legs and roll up your sleeves.
+For massage, you will be comfortably under sheets and blankets for the entire session.
+Some acupuncture treatments require the removal of clothing but you will be under sheets, similar to when getting a massage.
+For other acupuncture treatments, we may have you lift up your pant legs and roll up your sleeves.
 Some people prefer to wear comfy clothes to be more relaxed but even a suit and tie is not a problem.

 Are there any restrictions after the treatment?